stoufexis/raft/README.md

 # raft

-This repository contains a generic implementation of the [raft consensus algorithm](https://raft.github.io/), along with an application of this implementation in a simple distributed, replicated key-value store.
+This repository contains a generic implementation of the [raft consensus algorithm](https://raft.github.io/), along with an application of this implementation in a distributed, replicated key-value store.

 Raft was implemented using cats-effect 3 and fs2.
 [Diego Ongaro's PhD dissertation](https://github.com/ongardie/dissertation) was used as the main reference.